Hydronephrosis: Signs and symptoms

-The signs and symptoms of hydronephrosis depend upon whether the obstruction is acute or chronic, partial or complete, unilateral or bilateral.
-Hydronephrosis that occurs acutely with sudden onset (as caused by a kidney stone) can cause intense pain in the flank area (between the hips and ribs) known as a renal colic.
+The signs and symptoms of hydronephrosis depend on the speed at which the obstruction in urine flow develops, whether the obstruction affects one kidney or both kidneys, and if urine flow is partially or completely blocked.

+Hydronephrosis that is caused by a sudden or acute obstruction in urine flow (as in the case of a kidney stone) can cause severe pain in the flank area (between the hips and ribs) known as renal colic.
 Historically, this type of pain has been described as "Dietl's crisis".
+On the other hand, hydronephrosis that is caused by a chronic obstruction or an obstruction that develops slowly over time may cause mild discomfort or no pain at all.
+Additional symptoms of hydronephrosis include nausea and vomiting.
+In infants however, hydronephrosis often presents with no symptoms.

-Conversely, hydronephrosis that develops gradually over time will generally cause either a dull discomfort or no pain.
-Nausea and vomiting may also occur.
-An obstruction that occurs at the urethra or bladder outlet can cause pain and pressure resulting from distension of the bladder.
-Blocking the flow of urine will commonly be prone to urinary tract infections which can lead to further development of stones, fever, and blood or pus in the urine.
-If complete obstruction occurs, a postrenal kidney failure (obstructive nephropathy) may follow.
+An obstruction that occurs at the urethra (bladder outlet) can prevent the bladder from emptying urine, resulting in overstretching of the bladder and causing pain and pressure.
+This blockage in the flow of urine increases the risk of urinary tract infections, which can lead to the development of additional kidney stones, pain during urination, urinary frequency, blood or pus in the urine, and fever.
+If urine flow is completely obstructed, kidney failure (obstructive nephropathy) can develop.

-Blood tests may show impaired kidney function (elevated urea or creatinine) or electrolyte imbalances such as hyponatremia or hyperchloremic metabolic acidosis.
-Urinalysis may indicate an elevated pH due to the secondary destruction of nephrons within the affected kidney, which impairs acid excretion.
-Physical examination in a thin patient may detect a palpable abdominal or flank mass caused by the enlarged kidney.
+Blood tests may show signs of kidney damage and decreased kidney function such as elevated urea or creatinine; and electrolyte imbalances such as hyponatremia (low sodium) or hyperchloremic metabolic acidosis.
+A urine test (Urinalysis) may show a higher pH due to the damage of nephrons within the affected kidney, reducing the kidney's ability to eliminate acid.
+Physical examination may reveal costovertebral angle (angle between the last rib and spine) tenderness or an inability to sit comfortably on the exam table.
+Additionally, an obvious abdominal or flank mass caused by the enlarged kidney may be felt.